tjebo/eye/cran-comments.md

 - if no eye column is found, eyes also returns a list #31
 - set_eye_strings also updates eye column #32
 - partial eye strings recognized in column names #33
+- `to_etdrs` now correctly always returns integer class vector #34
 - conversion of pure "NA" saved as character now correctly returns `NA` #35
 - logMAR will return rounded values to the first digit when `noplus = TRUE` #37
+- `to_etdrs` from pure qualitative values correctly returns 0 for NPL and PL #38

 ## CHECK ENVIRONMENTS
 * local OS X install, R 4.0.3